Japanese heroes in mythology

 Yamato Takeru

 One of Japan’s most beloved bodhisattva, protector of children and .Balises :Japanese Shinto Gods and GoddessesDeitiesJapanese MythologyThe Greek heroes were a group of especially notable or superhuman mortals whose achievements defined the mythical Age of Heroes.Japanese Mythology, in its broadest sense, is a pastiche of different traditions and myths, derived mainly from Shintoism and Japanese Buddhism.
-Their adventures are steeped in valor, challenges, and triumphs, influencing numerous aspects of Japanese culture.Legendary Islands.
+In addition to the most powerful gods and goddesses, there are also millions of kami, or “holy powers,” associated with forces of nature, .

 The 108 Heroes of the Popular Suikoden: Huang Xin.
 1827-1830. | Samurai ...